systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 Investigate some automation in your model:
 * Select the `Ingress` rule, and switch to the Code tab in the `Selected Assets Panel`.
 Check out how System Initiative has written the `IpPermissions` automatically.
 You now have a single configuration attribute, the ExposedPorts of your Docker `Image`, automatically configuring the Operating System, EC2 User Data, and your `Ingress` rule.
 * Select your Docker `Image`, go to the `Selected Assets Panel` (Attributes tab), and change the ExposedPort to <code>8080/tcp</code> rather than <code>80/tcp</code>.
 You will see System Initiative calculate the scope of the update, then show that it is updating the configuration of all 3 impacted Assets on the Canvas!
 That was fun, but let's switch it back to port 80.
-Select the Docker `Image`, go to the `Selected Assets Panel` (Attributes tab), and change ExposedPort back to 80/tcp.
+Select the Docker `Image`, go to the `Selected Assets Panel`, and change ExposedPort back to 80/tcp.

 Returning to your `EC2 Instance`'s input sockets, the next socket is the Key Name.
+AWS EC2 uses SSH __Key Pairs__ to authenticate to the instances you boot.
+* Add a `Key Pair` asset from the `Asset Panel` to your `Region` frame, right underneath your `Ingress` rule.
+* Connect it to your `EC2 Instance`.
+* Your `Key Pair` has a red tools 'Changes' notification to remind you that the Resource doesn't exist yet.
-AWS EC2 uses SSH Key Pairs to authenticate to the instances you boot.
-Add a `Key Pair` asset from the `Asset Panel` to your `Region` frame, right underneath your `Ingress` rule, and connect it to your `EC2 Instance`.
-The `Key Pair` is already qualified with a green checkmark, so you know the configuration looks good.
+* The `Key Pair` is already qualified with a green checkmark, so you know the configuration looks good.

 ![Key Pair joins the party](/tutorial-img/03-deploy_containerized_app/key_pair_joins_the_party.png)

-There is one more open input socket on the `EC2 Instance`: the `Image ID` socket.
-In AWS EC2, you use an AMIs ID as the Image ID.
+There is one more open input socket on the `EC2 Instance`: the Image ID socket.
+In AWS EC2, you use an __AMI ID__ as the Image ID.

 * Click the AWS `AMI` asset in the `Asset Panel`, then place it within the `Region` frame on the Canvas below the `Key Pair`.
-* Connect the `Image ID` output socket on the `AMI` to the corresponding input socket on the `EC2 Instance`.
+* Connect the `Image ID` output socket on the `AMI` to the corrresponding input socket on the `EC2 Instance`.
 * Click on the Qualification failure in the `Diagram Outline Panel` to see that it needs an Image ID or a Filter.
-To address this, select the `AMI` and go to the `Selected Assets Panel` (Attributes tab) and populate <code>domain/ImageId</code> with <code>ami-0ed17ac79c5602c98</code> ([or the latest AMI for us-east-2 available on the CoreOS Download page](https://getfedora.org/en/coreos/download?tab=cloud_launchable&stream=stable&arch=x86_64)).
+To address this, select the `AMI` and go to the `Selected Assets Panel` and populate <code>domain/ImageId</code> with <code>ami-0ed17ac79c5602c98</code> ([or the latest AMI for us-east-2 available on the CoreOS Download page](https://getfedora.org/en/coreos/download?tab=cloud_launchable&stream=stable&arch=x86_64)).
 Click Enter and see the Qualification for this `AMI` asset turn from a red X to a green checkmark.

 ![AMI joins the party](/tutorial-img/03-deploy_containerized_app/ami_joins_the_party.png)